Reconnaissance & Enumeration#

 - So I opened chrome and navigated to

-and added all the forwarded ports using configure. - Got some hits.
+- Got some hits.
 I clicked inspect and saw it automatically logging into Froxlor with credentials.

 - From the Network tab, I auth request I saw the credentials in plaintext.